SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

     - https://developers.sap.com/tutorials/ai-core-launchpad-provisioning.html
     - https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-instance

-4. View the service Key and download it.
+4. View the service key and download it.
 You will need the service key credentials to connect to AI Core from the AI Launchpad as well as to create a BTP destination.

 5. You would need a client to access SAP AI Core runtime, and here we use AI Launchpad as the client to configure the deployment.
 Use the below tutorials to setup the AI Launchpad.